SHORiN-KiWATA/shorinclip/README.md

     wl-paste --watch cliphist store
     ```

-    Open tui with command: `shorinclip`
+    Open tui with this command: `shorinclip`

     Then it just works.